AScustomWorks/AS/README.md

 ### BPM to delay/ms calculator
 New slimmed down BPM Delay/MS Calculator module, just like the old BPM to delay/hz calculator module but without the calc values display to free some HP space.

-V 0.6.11: First relase of this module.
+V 0.6.11: First release of this module.

 V 1.0.3: Small code optimization

 ### 2 Channel Mixer
 Same as 8 channel mixer, but 2 channels only for those small setups(OmriCohen request).

-V 0.6.13: First relase of this module.
+V 0.6.13: First release of this module.

 ### 4 Channel Mixer
 Same as 8 channel mixer, but 4 channels only for those small setups(OmriCohen request).

-V 0.6.13: First relase of this module.
+V 0.6.13: First release of this module.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
-Beware,the default setting for each channel volume is at 70% in stead of 0%.
+Beware, the default setting for each channel volume is at 70% in stead of 0%.

 V 0.5.2: added MIX L & R input to chain mixers without giving up 2 mixer channels.